 We mapped the alien species richness and the proportion of alien species with measured trait combinations (Figure 3).
 The latter measure varied strongly depending on which particular traits we combined (Figure 3B).
 Most regions showed trait coverage over 80% when considering single traits.
 The LHS traits show the highest degrees of coverage variation of all trait combinations considered.
 Some regions with higher alien species richness also showed high LHS coverage like the North of North America or different regions in Russia.
 Regions with very low alien species richness (fewer than 10 alien species) showed a high LHS coverage (over 80%).
 We observed a strong latitudinal gradient in trait coverage.
-Temperate regions showed an LHS trait coverage over 60%, while most tropical regions over 60% coverage).
+Temperate regions showed an LHS trait coverage over 60%, while most tropical regions showed LHS trait coverage below 60% (with the notable exception of Brazil with several regions over 60% coverage).
 For both aboveground and especially root traits, most regions showed coverage below 20% of the species, except for regions with low alien species richness.
 Some regions of North America, South America, and Central Asia, however, showed coverage between 20% and 40% for aboveground spectrum traits.

-Traits of widespread and invasive species are more measured
+Traits of widespread invasives are measured more often

 The species' invasion status influenced the knowledge of trait combinations (Figure 4A).
-Species referenced as invasive in at least one region in GloNAF ("invasive" in this section) had a greater coverage in all trait combinations than species never referenced as invasive ("non-invasive" in this section).
-We found strong evidence that LHS traits are better measured for invasive species (48.2% of species) than for non-invasive species (24.8%; $\chi^2$ = 325, df = 1, p-value < 0.001).
-We observed similar differences for aboveground traits and root traits (26.9% vs. 11.3% for aboveground traits; and 3.9% vs. 1.3% for root traits).
+Non-native species referred to as invasive in at least one region in GloNAF ("invasive" in this section) had a greater coverage in all trait combinations than non-native species never reported as invasive ("non-invasive" in this section), which themselves showed higher coverage than species never referenced as non-natives ("natives" in this section).
+We found strong evidence that LHS traits are more frequently measured for invasive species (48.2% of species) than for non-invasive species (24.8%; $\chi$ 2 = 325, df = 1, p-value < 0.001).
+We observed similar differences for aboveground traits and root traits (26.9% vs. 11.3% for aboveground traits; and

+3.9% vs. 1.3% for root traits).
 Even when considering any trait, invasive species were better measured than non-invasives (respectively 99.1% had at least one measured trait vs. 96.1%).
+The number of traits available per species followed the same pattern, invasive species had 74.8 traits available on average, while non-invasives had 34.7 and native ones 7.44 (All pairwise t-tests showed p-values < 0.001).

 We also observed a difference in trait knowledge depending on geographical spread of species.
 The 100 most widespread species in GloNAF consistently showed higher trait-combination knowledge than less widespread species (81% vs. 27.5% for LHS traits; 59% vs. 13.5% for aboveground traits; and 18% vs. 1.7% for root traits).
 The only case where we found no difference between the most widespread and other species was when considering whether they had data on at least one trait (96% vs. 85.3%, respectively, $\chi^2 = 0.57$ , df = 1, p-value = 0.45).